Irma Boom: Building books

-SHV Think Book 1996-1896
+SHV thinkbook 1996-1896

 This book was the landmark book of Boom's career.
 The 2,136 page book was worked on for a span of five years before being published in 1996.
 Three and a half years were dedicated to intense research in Amsterdam, Paris, London and Vienna.
 It contains no index or page numbers and is anti-chronological.
 This was to encourage readers to approach the book without constraints, but rather surprise and discovery.
 Tulip fields and a Dutch poem were incorporated into the edges of the book, viewable depending on the direction in which each page is flipped.
 It is an unusually thick book measuring 22.5 x 17 x 11 cm.
 It started with Boom being asked to 'look for the unusual'.
 It was created with the editorial of art historian Johan Pijnappel.
 Initially there had been consideration in publishing the content as a CD-ROM, but a book proved to be a more timeless and opportunistic option.
 The book's entirely white cover reveals a title as it dirties with use over time.
 An alternate version comes in black.
 Transparent adhesive had been typographically applied to collect dust and fingerprints.
 Creating a book with a blank cover alarmed publishers at the time but their unease presumably disappeared after the book's release, as it elevated Boom to international design stardom.
 The anniversary book was one of her biggest and communicated a narrative on the history of that company.
 It was designed to be distributed worldwide, yet Boom has calculated that it will take five hundred years for the book to spread to all the corners of the globe.
 Four thousand copies were printed in English and five hundred in Chinese.
 It has been described as an international icon of Dutch design.
 It is part of the permanent collection of MoMA.

 Weaving as Metaphor, Sheila Hicks

-Boom was commissioned to create a book on the American textile and fiber artist Sheila Hicks to accompany a solo exhibition on Hicks' work at Bard Graduate Center entitled "Sheila Hicks: Weaving as Metaphor".
+Boom was commissioned to create a book on the American textile and fiber artist Sheila Hicks to accompany a solo exhibition on Hicks' work at Bard Graduate Center entitled "Sheila Hicks: Weaving as Metaphor."
 The book was published in 2006 and was awarded a gold medal as 'The Most Beautiful Book in the World' at the Leipzig Book Fair.
 This book again troubled publishers for its blank cover, warning that an image is needed or it would not sell.
 Boom rejected a request to have the artists work on the cover stating that Hicks is an interesting artist who deserves a bigger audience, therefore is in need of a more abstract cover.
 The book was designed with a simple layout: text on the left, image centred on the right.
 Of particular note on this book are the edges, which are jagged and frayed.
 A circular hacksaw was introduced into the production process to create these edges, which mimicked the selvedges of Hick's textile work.
 It measures at 22 x 15.5 x 5.6 cm and is part of the permanent collection at MoMA.